CNAedu.com

 http://www.walkermedical.net/

-With the increasing demand for nurse aides in Michigan, there is also an increase in the number of training facilities that now offer CNA program.
-These facilities include colleges, healthcare centers, as well as community training centers.
+With the increasing demand for nurse aides in Michigan, there is also an increase in the number of training facilities that now offer CNA programs.
+These facilities include colleges, healthcare centers, and community training centers.
 With this, there is also plenty of job opportunities for those who already have a license.

 Registered Nurses who want to take a break from their regular work may apply to become either a nurse aide training program coordinator or a primary instructor.
 If you wish to become a coordinator, then you must be a RN with a valid license in the state of Michigan and you must also have a Train-the-Trainer Certificate.
 As a coordinator, it will be your task to oversee all the administrative responsibilities of the program.